You can view recordings by using the administration web interface or by embedding our DVR player on a web page.

 You can see this difference in URLs too.
 For example, a file's URL ends with "index-1345345345354-3600.m3u8" (the limits are defined: beginning at 1345345345354 and end after 3600 seconds), and a stream URL ends with "timeshift_abs-1345345345354.ts" (only the beginning is defined).

 The URLs depend on the protocol that you use for accessing the DVR.
 Learn more in Accessing DVR by different protocols.

 Electronic Program Guide (EPG)

 DVR can be used with EPG.
-The modern approach to the provision of television archive – record the entire video, and then provide access to the archive (or rewind current video) using the EPG.
+The modern approach to the provision of television archive is to record the entire video, and then provide access to the archive (or rewind current video) using the EPG.

 All metadata will be stored in a middleware and Flussonic Media Server will provide access to this archive as an infinite tape (with convenient navigation).

-If the show is not over, the middleware may create special URL to the archive, that allows to rewind live to its beginning.
+If the broadcast is not over, the middleware may create special URL to the archive, that allows to rewind live to its beginning.